Pull Request Checklist#

 static- Statically specify the roles in the "roles:" syntax in the main playbook, such as in the example playbooks.

 tasks:in the main playbook.
-Catches undeclared dependencies between roles, and other dynamic include errors.
-Covers use cases such as users running a 3rd party role, setting vars, and later running our role.
-Later on, will probably be replaced with installing pulp against multiple containers, each 1 role.
+Catches undeclared dependencies between roles, and other "dynamic" include errors.
+This covers use cases such as users running a 3rd party role, setting vars, and later running our role.

 upgrade- Upgrade an existing Pulp 3.y container, to test upgrading Pulp 3.y.
 Roles are applied statically.
-Depends on said containers existing on a registry, and having been built manually (using
+Depends on said containers existing on a registry, and having been built manually (See instructions below))

 release-static is symlinked to

 molecule test will use it.

 static- These include using unix sockets for the webserver to connect to pulp-api & pulp-content.
 The remainder use TCP connections (

 upgradebecause that's what older installs only did,